tandrewnichols/vim-whelp/README.md

 # Vim-Whelp

 Keep track of what you've looked up in vim's help.
+The name, like all my plugins, is just a word that contains the main concept ("help" in this case), but I also think of it as "Write help."

 ## Overview